vxia777/tennis_serve_recognition/README.md

 dataprep_split.py -- script to generate balanced randomized train/dev/test sets.
 data_utils.py -- utility functions for manipulating raw video data as well as abstraction of dataset class used in model training/evaluations
 inceptionv3_featureextract.py -- generation of sequenced frame features using InceptionV3
-train_eval_script.ipynb -- script for LSTM model training and evaluation of output for the sequenced CNN-generated features
+xception_featureextract.py -- generation of sequenced frame features using Xception train_eval_script.ipynb -- script for LSTM model training and evaluation of output for the sequenced CNN-generated features